jomartin-999/spring-boot-for-vmware-gemfire/docs/guides/getting-started.md

     of the application (e.g. local or client/server).

-To show one aspect of SBDG’s *auto-configuration* at play, what would happen if you did not annotate the application configuration with `@EnableClusterAware`?
+To show one aspect of [spring-boot-gemfire-name]’s *auto-configuration* at play, what would happen if you did not annotate the application configuration with `@EnableClusterAware`?